Greginkansas/-openhab-openhab1wiki/CalDAV.md

 http://www.ict4g.net/adolfo/notes/2015/07/04/determingurlofcaldav.html

 ## Google 2-factor authentication
-If 2-factor autheciation has been enabled, create an application password using https://support.google.com/accounts/answer/185833?hl=en Use this password instead of your account password.
+If 2-factor authentication has been enabled, create an application password using https://support.google.com/accounts/answer/185833?hl=en Use this password instead of your account password.

 # Persistence
     caldav-persistence:calendarId=history